christinezyang/christinezyang.github.io/about.md

 title: About
 ---

+Hi!
 I'm Christine Yang, a senior at Duke University studying a double major in mathematics and philosophy.
-I'm from Short Hills, NJ.
+I'm from Short Hills, NJ, but I currently live in Morristown, NJ.

 ### Currently Reading
 - *Snow Country* by Yasunari Kawabata, trans.
 Edward G. Seidensticker